Jim-BITracks/Hands-on-Azure-Data-Studio/content/landscape/CH-03/readme.md

 ## SQL Editing Reimagined

-As database professionals, we tend to spend a great deal of time in coding SQL statements.
-ADS provides a rich environment for this universal database task, encouraging bug-free code, reusability, parametrization, and more.
+Database developers typically spend a great deal of time creating and editing SQL queries, so it only makes sense to make this experience as helpful, convenient and productive as possible.
+Azure Data Studio has truly reimagined how developers interact with SQL coding, and for that matter, all the languages supported on the platform.
+[Full text available at leanpub.com](https://leanpub.com/hands-on-ads)

 ### Notebooks in this chapter: